 Or even not be the best at your job — at least at the moment.

-But no one deserves to be treated badly by the person who is in charge.
+But no one deserves to be treated badly by the person in charge.

 How a bad boss acts

 Again, I am separating your ability to do the job as required or desired from how the boss actually acts toward you.
 Or even whether this is the right job for you in the long run.
 We all deserve respect regardless.